 Before 2019 at Docomo, important messages were buried in siloed email threads, and employees lost countless hours trying to reply to them and find important information among the chaos.
 In October of that year, Docomo extended Slack beyond its research and development division to departments across the company.

 To officially break free of overflowing inboxes, Docomo encourages teams to send emails to Slack.
-Those who wish to centralize their work communication can simply add their Slack email address to a mailing list for receiving internal queries, and any incoming messages automatically appear in Slack
+Those who wish to centralise their work communication can simply add their Slack email address to a mailing list for receiving internal queries, and any incoming messages automatically appear in Slack

-“In one department, more than half of employees said the introduction of Slack has reduced communication barriers between departments and among their own teams.”
+‘In one department, more than half of employees said the introduction of Slack has reduced communication barriers between departments and among their own teams.’

 Building a collaborative, forward-thinking culture

 #docomo-random Slack channel, which hosts discussions about everything from Slack best practices to tips for working remotely.
-The emoji reactions to each message signal strong interest in an environment that fosters unique connections over shared experiences.
+The emoji reactions to each message signal strong interest in an environment that fosters unique connections through shared experiences.
 Employees have also formed various communities by creating more than 50 social channels, including